JetBrains/sdkdocs-template/README.md

     git submodule add https://github.com/JetBrains/sdkdocs-template.git sdkdocs-template
     ```

     This will create a `.gitmodules` file in the root folder.
 This needs to be committed.
+Ensure that the `sdkdocs-template` folder is populated.
+If it isn't, run `git submodule init` and `git submodule update`.

 3. Add a `Rakefile` to your documentation site.
 This simply includes the rake files defined in this `sdkdocs-template` repo, and overrides config used by the rake scripts and Jekyll.
 A good example is: